pennlabs/pcr/CONTRIBUTING.rst

 Contributing
 ================================================================================

-staticjinja is under active development, and contributions are more than welcome!
+penn course review is under active development, and contributions are more than welcome!

 #.
 Check for open issues or open a fresh issue to start a discussion around a